Sydney Cricket Ground: Development

 During the 1920s, and 1930s crowds packed into the SCG to see Don Bradman play for New South Wales and Australia.
 Many of the huge gate takings that Bradman brought in for the NSWCA were spent on developing the ground.
 A large new stand was built at the northern end in two stages.
 It replaced the Northern Stand and was intended to also replace the Members' and Ladies' Stands.
 The first stage, begun while Bradman was still playing for New South Wales, was opened in 1936 at a cost of £90,000 and named the 'M.A.
 Noble Stand' after the great Australian captain Monty Noble.
 The second stage, completed in 1973 at a cost of $2 million, was named the Bradman Stand after the great man himself.

 Further redevelopment of the ground began in 1978 with the advent of World Series Cricket (WSC) and games played at night.
 When media giant Kerry Packer failed to obtain the television broadcast rights for cricket, he bought the top 30–40 players in the world and staged his own competition, World Series Cricket.

 Packer applied to use the SCG for WSC in 1977 but the SCG Trust, which administered the ground, refused.
 However the NSW Labor Government, under Premier Neville Wran, amended the Sydney Sports Ground and Cricket Ground Act to remove the Trust's power to decide who played at the SCG and the NSWCA's traditional right over the ground.
 A new Trust was established with 12 members appointed by the Government and two elected by SCG members.
 The new Trust had no WSC opponents, and although legal action by the NSWCA stopped WSC games being played at the SCG in 1977, they were played there in 1978.

 In the years since WSC the character of the SCG has somewhat changed.
 Six light towers were built in 1978 at a cost of $1.2 million so that cricket could be played at night, and two huge new stands were constructed at the southern end of the ground.
 The new Brewongle Stand was built on the site of the old Brewongle Stand at a cost $8.9 million and opened in 1980.
 The Churchill Stand, named after rugby league legend Clive Churchill, replaced the Sheridan Stand at a cost of $8.2 million and was opened in 1986.

 The old concrete scoreboard was closed in 1983 and a new electronic board erected above The Hill.
 This board allowed the crowd to see video replays and provided more scope for advertising.
-The old concrete scoreboard sat behind the Doug Walters Stand unused until 2006 when it was dismantled and stored offsite to make way for the Victor Trumper Stand.
+The old concrete scoreboard from 1986 sat behind the Doug Walters Stand unused until 2006 when it was dismantled and stored offsite to make way for the Victor Trumper Stand.